 Players who qualify for an Adult 18 & Over, Adult 40 & Over, Adult 55 & Over and/or Adult 65 & over team(s) may advance on more than one team within an age group only if they are different NTRP levels.
 Players who qualify for a Mixed Doubles 18 & Over and/or Mixed Doubles 40 & Over team(s) may advance on more than one team within an age group only if they are different NTRP levels.
 No accommodations for scheduling will be made at any championship for teams with players that may be competing on two or more teams during a championship.

-All complaints alleging a violation of USTA League Regulations or standards of good conduct, fair play and good sportsmanship shall be filed in writing by email to email@example.com.
+All complaints alleging a violation of USTA League Regulations or standards of good conduct, fair play and good sportsmanship shall be filed in writing by email to the Local League Coordinator (LLC) at email@example.com.
 Grievances must be filed by a team captain prior to the commencement of whichever occurs first: (a) the involved team's next match in that flight, whether or not the involved player participates or (b) within 24 hours after the end of the local league season.
-The Local League Coordinator will send a copy of the complaint to each party against whom the complaint has been made.
-Upon receipt of the grievance and responses, the Local League Coordinator shall immediately send a copy to the Chair of the appropriate League Grievance Committee.
-The Local League Grievance and Grievance Appeals Committee may consist of the following women: Kati Arata, Brenda Barter, Kim Barton, Megan Cooper, Sue Eways, Lisa Hansen, Bebe Lindsey, Becky Lund, Kelly McGinley, and Sheri Fisher; plus the following men: Jason Antoine, Louie Brackett, Bryan Cooper, Will Fusaiotti, James Giddens, Michael Jackson, Barry Lund, Mark Pawlowski, Kenneth Sands, and Todd Shirk.
+The LLC will send a copy of the complaint to each party against whom the complaint has been made.
+Upon receipt of the grievance and responses, the LLC shall immediately send a copy to the Chair of the appropriate League Grievance Committee.
+The Local League Grievance and Grievance Appeals Committee may consist of the following women: Kati Arata, Brenda Barter, Kim Barton, Megan Cooper, Sue Eways, Lisa Hansen, Bebe Lindsey, Becky Lund, Kelly McGinley, Sheri Fisher, Delia Camp, and Meridy Jones.
+Plus the following men: Jason Antoine, Louie Brackett, Bryan Cooper, Will Fusaiotti, James Giddens, Michael Jackson, Barry Lund, Ed Lagman, Kenneth Sands, and Todd Shirk, and Brian Lindsey.

 The above list of the grievance and grievance appeal committee members may be amended by the local league coordinator in the event a conflict exist.